shawnhuyiwen/pulse/docs/Methodology/RespiratoryMethodology.md

 <i>Equation 6.</i>
 </center><br>

-Where <i>tau</i> is the fraction of the breath segment times the total breath time (determined by the ventilation frequency) divided by a constant (default is 10) that determines the logarithmic shape.
-We use a constant value of 4 for the denominator to cause a less rapid increase/decrease at the beginning of a segment. <i>P<sub>min</sub></i> is the largest negative pressure value during inhalation and <i>P<sub>max</sub></i> is the largest positive pressure value during exhalation, the combination of which specifies the amplitude of the pressure source signal.
+Where <i>tau</i> is the segment period/time divided by a constant that determines the logarithmic shape.
+We use a constant value of 4 for the denominator constant to cause a less rapid increase/decrease at the beginning of a segment that more closely matches expected peak inspiratory and expiratory flows.
+While a value of 10 in the denominator gives a smoother transition than the implemented value of 4, it is too sharp to meet validation.

+<i>P<sub>min</sub></i> is the largest negative pressure value during inhalation and <i>P<sub>max</sub></i> is the largest positive pressure value during exhalation, the combination of which specifies the amplitude of the pressure source signal.
 Each time value (<i>t</i> with a subscript) is determined using set fractions and the total breath time to achieve the desired inspiratory-expiratory ratio.
 Figure ? shows the basic segmented muscle driver waveform used.

 <img src="./Images/Respiratory/DriverWaveform.png" width="600">
 <center>
 <i>Figure ?.
 Segmented waveform used to drive the respiratory system.
 Segment functions are presented in Equation 6.
 The fraction of each segment duration compared to the total breath duration is set based on the inspiratory-expiratory ratio - many often set to zero.
 The total time of each breath is determined from a target respiration rate.</i>
 </center><br>

-The single breath waveform segments are defined by fraction of total breath and are broken out by the following steps:

-1. Inspiratory rise
-2. Inspiratory hold
-3. Inspiratory released
-4. Inspiratory to expiratory pause fraction
-5. Expiratory rise
-6. Expiratory hold
-7. Expiratory release
-8. Residue

-During quiet/eupnea breathing, only the inspiratory rise and inspiratory release steps are used.
-The fraction of total breath time is set by the inspiratory-expiratory ratio.

 At the beginning of each breath, a target volume (i.e., tidal volume) is determined and mapped to the <i>P<sub>min</sub></i> value using simple circuit math and assuming constant lung and chest wall compliances.
 This is given by,